kinjal30/Analysis-of-Heart-Rate-Variability-in-ECG-Signals-during-Physical-Activity/README.md

 # ECG Data Analysis

 This repository contains Python code for processing and analyzing ECG (Electrocardiogram) data.
-The code performs various tasks, including importing ECG data, plotting signals, detecting R-peaks, calculating heart periods, and analyzing heart rate over time.
+This project involved the analysis of ECG (Electrocardiogram) data using Python.
+It included tasks such as importing and visualizing the ECG signal using matplotlib and pandas libraries, identifying R-peaks in the signal to calculate heart periods, and plotting heart rate over time.
+Additionally, the project utilized techniques like peak detection and statistical analysis to extract meaningful insights from the ECG data.
+The final result showcased dynamic changes in heart rate, potentially indicating physical activity.

 Used following dependencies:
 - Python